Cannabis Vape and Popcorn Lung: Something to Worry About?

 Feature image via VapeTrotter.com

 Smoking cannabis isn’t what it used to be.
 There are now so many novel methods of delivery, and vaping is one of the most popular choices.
-We’ve seen cannabis vape skyrocket well before science has had a chance to prove its effectiveness for therapeutic use, or to create a safety profile.
+The popularity of cannabis vapes skyrocketed well before science had a chance to prove its effectiveness for therapeutic consumption, or to create a safety profile.
 Should we worry about that?

 Is cannabis vape as dangerous as vaping e-cigarette products?
-E-cigarettes are typically marketed as a safer alternative to smoking tobacco cigarettes.
+A safer alternative to smoking tobacco cigarettes has always been the selling point of e-cigarettes.
 Still, there is growing concern about the other ingredients often hidden within the liquids.
-These ingredients, while perhaps safe for oral ingestion, haven’t been studied for inhalation.
+These ingredients, while perhaps safe for oral ingestion, are yet to undergo studies for inhalation.
 When these same chemicals added to a cannabis vape e-juice, consumers are at the same health risk as regular e-juice.

 What are the Known Risks of Inhaling?